Mobile Application Prototypes

 In addition to the field interviews, I conducted a SWOT analysis (strengths, weaknesses, opportunities, threats) of other competitors in the personal safety space.

 To better understand the challenges of personal safety with my target demographic (individuals ages 18-35), I conducted a literature review.

-In alignment with the selected domain for Safely’s mobile application and wearable device, the user persona of “Hannah Smith”, a young professional in New York City, was created.
+In alignment with the selected domain for Safely’s mobile application and wearable device, I created the user persona of “Hannah Smith”, a young professional living in New York City.

-After developing my persona, I iteratively sketched out ideas and created a vision for the mobile application and wearable design.
+After developing my persona and journey map, I iteratively sketched out ideas and created a vision for the mobile application and wearable design.